unalignedcoder/4chan-picrel/README.md

   -q, --query         the search terms(supports regex).
 This is required.
   -f, --queuefile     the name and extension of the queue file.
 This is required.
-  -b, --board         the board name to search within -n, --naming        name of the seacrh (can be later used to name the directory where to save the threads) -u, --thread-url    base urls of the chan boards  (default: https://boards.4chan.org/{board}/thread/{id}/{name}) -a, --api-url       base url of the chans api (default: https://a.4cdn.org/{board}/catalog.json) -d, --directory     use or create the {board}/{name} directory, and place the queue file there
+  -b, --board         the board name to search within -n, --naming        name of the search (can be later used to name the directory where to save the threads) -u, --thread-url    base urls of the chan boards  (default: https://boards.4chan.org/{board}/thread/{id}/{name}) -a, --api-url       base url of the chans api (default: https://a.4cdn.org/{board}/catalog.json) -d, --directory     use or create the {board}/{name} directory, and place the queue file there